xavicrono/retroarch-clover-extra/README.md

 - Nintendo 64 and CP System II save-states are not working, battery backups work fine
 - Default CRT filter is not working, scanlines shader added instead but it's not working with all systems.
-- It's recommended to turn your NES Mini off from shell, not during the game

 ## Credits